Pink lotus flower with dark green leaves in the background representing nonduality and nondual therapy process

 Worldview is a concept used to denote the way our beliefs shape our interpretation and experience of reality.
 I have the presupposition that the hegemonic modern worldview is systematically and structurally alienating to the individual.
 Freud’s theory of psychoanalysis spoke to this.
 However, his method was focused on a narrow interpretative lens.
 While I believe that lens continues to be relevant, it does not offer much of an alternative worldview and thus it reinforces the modern conception of self.

 Animism is common amongst indigenous worldviews.
 Scientific materialism has argued against it as being magical thinking, regressive, or solipsistic.
 I wholeheartedly disagree with materialism.
-Simply put, Animism is the view that all reality, including material reality is infused with consciousness.
+Simply put, Animism is the view that all reality, including material reality is infused with spirit.
 In essence our reality is animate, it is alive, has its own force of consciousness whether we perceive it as living or not.
 Nothing is truly inert.
 In Animism our consciousness is not isolated from the consciousness of the world.
 Rather it is mutually interpenetrating.
 The principle of reciprocity is a natural outflowing of Animism, wherein we do not see ourselves as separate from the environment, but as mutually or co-arisen with it.
 Chinese Medicine comes from this perspective.

 It is only through a relationship of reciprocity that we can realize and embody nonduality, which has nothing to do with achievement, loss, or gain.